OpenNebula/addon-storpool/README.md

 * DATASTORE_LOCATION in cluster configuration should be set (pre OpenNebula 5.x+)
 * By default the storpool TM_MAD is with enabled SHARED attribute (*SHARED=YES*).
 But if the given datastore is not shared *SP_SYSTEM=ssh* should be set in the datastore configuration

-It is possible to manage different set of hosts working with different StorPool clusters from single front-end.
+It is possible to manage different set of hosts working with different StorPool clusters from a single front-end.
 In this case the separation of the resources in Clusters is mandatory.
 I this case it is highly advised to set the StorPool API details(`SP_API_HTTP_HOST`, `SP_AUTH_TOKEN` and optionally `SP_API_HTTP_PORT`) in each StorPool enabled datastore.

 ### Configuring the Datastore